TheRedDeveloper/danceflow/src/commands/README.md

 Change current input.

-When showing some menus, Dance can navigate their history:
+When showing some menus, Danceflow can navigate their history:

 | Keybinding            | Command                                    |
 | --------------------- | ------------------------------------------ |